import-pandas-as-numpy/blog-archive/content/posts/dearmored/index.md

 draft: false
 series: Malware Analysis
 tags: ['python','malware','deobfuscation']
+description: "Looking deeper into PyArmor obfuscated malware utilizing tools such as Process Monitor and Wireshark, and hooking third party libraries to gain access to web requests and encrypted data."
+summary: "Looking deeper into PyArmor obfuscated malware utilizing tools such as Process Monitor and Wireshark, and hooking third party libraries to gain access to web requests and encrypted data."
 ---

 Before I begin, a gentle shoutout to Lockness Ko, our dynamic analysis specialist, for his assistance with the dynamic analysis portion of this particular malicious package.